 Gold Coast Beach Safety

-Bringing people from all corners of the globe, are the magnificent Gold Coast beaches.
+Bringing people from all corners of the globe, are the magnificent Gold Coast beach.
 Stretching over 52 kilometers, the vast coastline is popular with visitors and locals alike.
-Although the Gold Coast oceans may seem like paradise perfection, there are some very important beach safety tips you should know when visiting any beach in Australia.
+Although the Gold Coast oceans may seem like paradise perfection, there are some very important Gold Coast beach safety tips you should know when visiting any beach in Australia.

 1) Sun Safety